THM-MoTE/ModelicaScriptingTools.jl/README.md

 * Escaping and unescaping Modelica strings for use in `sendExpression()`
 * Support for unit tests and regression tests using Julia's `Test` package

+## Documentation

+The [documentation](https://thm-mote.github.io/ModelicaScriptingTools.jl/dev/) can be found on GitHub pages.

 ## Installation

 MoST.jl is available as a Julia package with the name `ModelicaScriptingTools`.